sseung0703/Knowledge_distillation_via_TF2.0/README.md

 ## Training/Validation accuracy

 # Plan to do
-- Implement training algorithm for teacher-student network.
+- Conferm training algorithm for teacher-student network.
+- Converting TF1.x algorithm to TF2.0. ( 4/ 12 )
 - Final check for KD algorithm is on going.( 0 / 12 )